I’m Thomas, and this is my story

 That process changed everything.
 Not just my anxiety and my critic, but my relationship with my whole self, with my family, with my work, and with what I wanted my life to look like.

-What I found through IFS was something I hadn't found in all my years of trying to manage things through willpower and discipline: genuine relief.
-And once I found it, I knew I wanted to bring it to other people - especially artists, who consistently put their most vulnerable parts on display for the world, and other immigrants and expats like me, who know what it means to leave their world behind to build a life far from home.
+IFS helped me find what I hadn’t found anywhere else: genuine relief, and a true sense of agency in my own life.
+And once I found that, I knew I wanted to bring it to other people - especially artists, who consistently put their most vulnerable parts on display for the world, and other immigrants and expats like me, who know what it means to leave their world behind to build a life far from home.

 In 2021 I earned my license in Berlin as a Heilpraktiker für Psychotherapie, trained to become a Certified Internal Family Systems Therapist, and I've been doing this work ever since - and what I bring to every session is not just clinical training, but the lived experience of someone who has sat exactly where many of my clients are sitting.

 And I’m still performing!
 That picture up top shows me taking a bow after singing an after-hours concert at the Louvre in 2024.
-My singing career has taken me to some amazing places - you can read more about my singing work here - and I know I wouldn't be where I am now if I hadn't discovered IFS.
+My singing career continues to take me to some amazing places - you can read more about my singing work here - and I know I wouldn't be where I am now if I hadn't discovered IFS.
 Because discovering IFS helped me discover my true self.

 And that’s exactly why I do this work.
-I've seen what changes when you finally stop fighting your inner world and start listening to it.
+I've seen what happens when you finally stop fighting your inner world and start listening to it.

 If any of what you've read here resonates, I'd love to connect.
 A free 15-minute intro call is a relaxed, no-commitment way to see if working together feels right.